-It's very skinny, under one inch thick, and a little over three inches wide and seven inches long.
+It's very skinny, under one inch thick, a little over three inches wide, and seven inches long.
 It's also light, weighing less than five ounces.

-The pads that contain the electrodes stick to your lower back, so can wear it confidently under anything you want, without worrying about bulk.
+The pads that contain the electrodes stick to your lower back, so can wear them confidently under anything you want, without worrying about bulk.

 It's durable and wireless, no you don't have to mess with wires or straps.

 Aleve Direct Therapy Tens Device - You're in Control